algochoi/cadenza-editor/README.md

 ### tldr

-clone this repo, go into the `src/server` directory, then `pip install -r requirements.txt`. you can locally start your server by `flask run`, and you'll see the editor on localhost port 5000. in order to compile and deploy apps, you need to have [sandbox](https://github.com/algorand/sandbox) running.
+Make sure you have [sandbox](https://github.com/algorand/sandbox) running.

+- clone this repo
+- `cd src/server`
+- `python -m venv .venv`
+- `source .venv/bin/activate`
+- `pip install -r requirements.txt`
+- Start the server with `python app.py` or `flask run --host=0.0.0.0`

+Now you should see the editor at `http://localhost:5000`.

 ## how do i use it?
 * you can use the editor to input your own pyteal code.